When you’re ready to buy resin, you’ve probably got a few questions. Things like

 4. Is there anything I shouldn’t do with this resin?

-Anyone that tells you there isn’t anything you shouldn’t do with this resin is either clueless or unethical.
+Anyone who tells you there isn’t anything you shouldn’t do with this resin is either clueless or unethical.

 Clueless because they don’t know their product.
 Unethical because they’re more interested in making a sale instead of helping you make something beautiful.